 Celebrating the New Year when you have kids.
 Yeah, it can put a damper on festivities and late night watching the ball drop, um, not going to happen, right?
 No one understands like other parents.
-We salute all parents (and grandparents) by offering these New Years Eve ideas when you have kids.
+We salute all parents (and grandparents) by offering these family friendly tips for celebrating New Years Eve with kids.

 Enjoying the New Year when you have children brings a new host of challenges, especially as a new parent.
-The makers of Mommy’s Time Out Wine and yours truly at TravelingInHeels.com understand, and we are here to rescue with the following New Years Eve ideas to celebrate when you have kids.
+We at TravelingInHeels.com truly understand, and we are here to rescue with the following New Years Eve ideas to celebrate when you have kids.

 Family-Friendly New Year’s Eve Fireworks